mridulgoel03/Lottery-solidity-Lumos/README.md

 Buying a Ticket
 To buy a ticket, follow these steps:

-Click on the "buyTicket" function in the "Deployed Contracts" section of the "Deploy & Run Transactions" tab.
+1. Click on the "buyTicket" function in the "Deployed Contracts" section of the "Deploy & Run Transactions" tab.

 Buy Ticket Function

-Enter "1" in the "Value" field and click on the "transact" button to buy a ticket.
+2. Enter "1" in the "Value" field and click on the "transact" button to buy a ticket.

 Buy Ticket Transact

-Metamask will pop up asking you to confirm the transaction.
+3. Metamask will pop up asking you to confirm the transaction.
 Click "Confirm" to proceed.

 Metamask Confirm

-Your transaction will be processed and the "players" array in the contract will be updated with your address.
+4. Your transaction will be processed and the "players" array in the contract will be updated with your address.

-Selecting a Winner
+<h3>Selecting a Winner</h3>

 To select a winner, follow these steps:

-Click on the "selectWinner" function in the "Deployed Contracts" section of the "Deploy & Run Transactions" tab.
+1. Click on the "selectWinner" function in the "Deployed Contracts" section of the "Deploy & Run Transactions" tab.

 Select Winner Function

-Click on the "transact" button to select a winner.
+2. Click on the "transact" button to select a winner.

 Select Winner Transact

-Metamask will pop up asking you to confirm the transaction.
+3. Metamask will pop up asking you to confirm the transaction.
 Click "Confirm" to proceed.

 Metamask Confirm

-The contract will randomly select a winner from the list of participants and transfer the entire contract balance to the winner.
+4. The contract will randomly select a winner from the list of participants and transfer the entire contract balance to the winner.

-Viewing the Participants
+<h3>Viewing the Participants</h3>

-To view the list of participants, follow these steps:
+<h4>To view the list of participants, follow these steps:</h4>

-Click on the "getPlayers" function in the "Deployed Contracts" section of the "Deploy & Run Transactions" tab.
+1. Click on the "getPlayers" function in the "Deployed Contracts" section of the "Deploy & Run Transactions" tab.

 Get Players Function

-Click on the "call" button to view the list of participants.
+2. Click on the "call" button to view the list of participants.

 Get Players Call

-The contract will display a list of the addresses of the participants.
+3. The contract will display a list of the addresses of the participants.

-Congratulations!
-You have successfully deployed and interacted with the Simple
+<h1 style="color:red">Congratulations!
+You have successfully deployed and interacted with the Simple</h1>